 - What to do with an engagement ring and a wedding ring after divorce

-- What you need to know about selling diamonds before you sell your engagement ring
+- What you need to know about selling jewelry before you sell your engagement ring

 What to do with an engagement ring and a wedding ring after divorce

 - Repurpose the diamond into another piece of jewelry — like a necklace pendant or right-hand ring.
-But, let's get real: It's still the same diamond, with the same memories.
+But, let's get real: It's still the same gemstone, with the same memories.